 It had been over six weeks since I had mailed the drum to New York City and I had really forgotten about it.
 As my son and I were pulling in the driveway one day, I stopped to get the mail out of our mailbox at the end of our drive.

 As always, I couldn’t wait to get into the house to look through the mail to see if there is anything interesting.
 And, there it was.
 An envelope from the gold refinery in NYC.
-I opened it right there because I was thinking that a little extra cash would be great to have right at that moment.
+I opened it right there.

 I started to cry and couldn’t believe my eyes.
 God had provided for us to go on this trip.
 And, really David had helped make this happen by realizing that there was treasure in trash, even if we couldn’t see it with the naked eye.
 That drum of trash had been sitting in our garage for years and we didn’t even realize it was there, let alone that it had so much value.